csoueidi/csoueidi/_pages/about.md

 pdf1: lettercmps.pdf

 ---
  I am currently a Ph.D.
-Researcher at [Inria](http://inria.fr), where I have been working since October 2020 on my [thesis](https://www.theses.fr/s246965) titled: A Framework for Sound and Expressive Runtime Verification of Multithreaded Applications.
+Researcher at [Inria](http://inria.fr), where I have been working since October 2020 on my [thesis](https://www.theses.fr/s246965) titled: <i>A Framework for Sound and Expressive Runtime Verification of Multithreaded Applications</i>.
 My research falls under formal methods and software engineering, specifically [runtime verification](https://en.wikipedia.org/wiki/Runtime_verification) of concurrent and distributed programs.

 Before starting my Ph.D., I worked at the American University of Beirut (AUB) as a Senior Software Engineer and Analyst for nearly seven years.
 During this time, I developed various lighthouse projects, including the student's electronic voting system, a payments portal, and an online retail system.
 I also led a team of computer science and engineering students working on projects for the university.
 In the past, I held the position of Software Development Team Lead at HealthInvest.